mindbody/mbkit/packages/Accordion/README.md

 # Accordion

-This is a react component to display content in an accordion.
+A React component to display content in an accordion

 ## Installation